NPRA/image-anonymisation/README.md

 * `write_exif_to_db`: Write the EXIF data to the database?
 * `db_max_n_accumulated_rows`: Maximum number of rows to accumulate locally before writing all accumulated rows to the database.
 * `db_folder_name`: Format of the "Mappenavn" column in the database.

+### Custom configuration file
+The application supports custom configuration files with the same structure as `config/default_config.yml`.
+Note that custom configuration files should define all variables defined in `config/default_config.yml`.
+Use the `-k` argument to specify a custom config file.
+(See [Usage](#usage) for details.)

 ## Email notifications
 The application can send an email notification on an abnormal exit, a processing error, or on completion.
 These noticifations can be enabled/disabled